amalrkrishna/subway_time_prediction/README.md

 # MBTA Arrival time prediction

 ## Objective
 The objective of this project is to predict train arrival times in the boston subway.
 I developed 4 models (OLS, GLM, XGBoost and a Dense Neural Network) to make the travel time predictions.
 All 4 models predict the segment route travel time with features computed directly from the train GPS data collected over a week, weather information and prior knowledge.
 The aim was to use limited information and implement innovative feature engineering methods from the existing data.
-This was done with the vision to scale the project easily to other cities and mediums like buses.
+This was done with the vision to scale the project easily to other cities and transportation mediums like buses.

 ## Overall Design
 ![alt text](https://github.com/amalrkrishna/subway_time_prediction/blob/master/images/DataPipeline.png)